-Promote ongoing learning: Giving students the time to explore movement at their own pace to promote their capacity for self-discovery and self-determination.
+Promote ongoing learning: Giving you time to explore movement at your own pace to promote your capacity for self-discovery and self-determination.

 How is Feldenkrais done?

-The Feldenkrais Method has two modes of delivery, Functional Integration (FI) lessons and Awareness Through Movement (ATM) lessons.
-In both FI and ATM, the Feldenkrais practitioner changes the environment so that you do not fall back on habitual patterns of behaviour.
+The Feldenkrais Method has two modes of delivery, Functional Integration (FI) lessons and Awareness Through Movement lessons.
+In both approaches, the Feldenkrais practitioner changes the environment so that you do not fall back on habitual patterns of behaviour.
 The practitioner creates an environment where you can learn to learn, allowing the possibility for new choices in movement and patterns of behaviour to emerge.

 Watch the video